Connemara National Park, Galway

 - Tea Room at the Visitor centre; a picnic you packed.

 Love this?
 Explore the entire list of things to do in Galway before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Galway and book an accommodation of your choice.

-Connemara National Park, Galway Reviews - Write a Review
+Connemara National Park, Galway Reviews

 On a good weather day this is a great outing.
 There are nice scenic trails and you can choose which one you want to do depending on time availability and fitness.
 Only thing is you should have some insect repellent on you.
 We had hard time without insect repellent crossing the lower diamond hill trail.